whitecollaralgos/Algoways/docs/ENHANCED_PRODUCT_DOCUMENT.md

-# OpenAlgo+ - Professional Multi-Account Trading Platform
+# AlgoWays+ - Professional Multi-Account Trading Platform
 ## Product Requirements Document v1.0

 ### Executive Summary

-OpenAlgo+ is a complete rebuild of the original OpenAlgo platform, transforming it from a single-user trading bridge into a comprehensive multi-account trading execution platform.
+AlgoWays+ is a complete rebuild of the original AlgoWays platform, transforming it from a single-user trading bridge into a comprehensive multi-account trading execution platform.
 Built with modern technologies (FastAPI, NextJS, PostgreSQL, Redis, QuestDB, Docker), it provides institutional-grade trading infrastructure for individual traders and families managing unlimited accounts across different brokers.
 The platform focuses on real-time trade execution, advanced option strategy deployment, risk controls, and professional-grade automation capabilities.

 ### Technology Stack